 BEST STANDING PLAYER

 If you want to really make a statement with your Bluetooth record player, this standing player from Victrola is a great bet.
-With its included speaker, you can play records out of this dedicated port or stream them to a set of Bluetooth headphones through its transmitter.
-It can also stream music directly from your iPhone or MP3 device using Bluetooth.
+With its included speaker, you can play records out of this dedicated port or stream music directly from your iPhone or MP3 device using Bluetooth.
 Additionally, the standing player will make a striking and attention-grabbing piece in your home, adding a bit of vintage-inspired sophistication.
+This player has a Bluetooth receiver, not a transmitter, so you can play music from your phone to the built-in speakers, but can’t pair this with other speakers.

 BEST INCLUDED SPEAKERS